-Becoming a parent is one of the greatest joys women experience.
-Yet it also brings along responsibilities that start even before the baby is born to ensure that s/he is healthy and happy.
+Becoming a mother is one of the greatest joy a woman experience.
+Yet it also brings along responsibilities that start even before the baby is born to ensure that he/she is healthy and happy.
 Here’s how you can take care of your unborn baby and make the transition into parenthood easier.

 Take charge of your preconception health

 Preconception health relates to your health before you conceive, and knowing about the different risk factors and health conditions that can affect you or your unborn baby if you become pregnant.

 Your preconception health is important because many pregnancies are not planned, and despite the advances in prenatal care and medicine, unplanned pregnancies can be at a greater risk of preterm birth and low birth weight of the baby.
 According to experts, women need to be healthier before they become pregnant and take actions on all health issues and risks beforehand to prevent problems that could affect the mother or her baby later.

 So, how do you boost your health before conception?

 Below are some important actions you can take for preconception health:

 - Get your medical conditions (if any) under control.
 These include oral health, diabetes, asthma, obesity and epilepsy.

 - Take folic acid or other prenatal vitamins daily as prescribed by your doctor.
 Folic acid lowers the risk of birth defects of the brain and spine.

 - Talk to your doctor about any prescription or over-the-counter medication you are taking.